carlosandujarghk/VirtualBoxADSetup/README.md

 <h2>Environments and Technologies Used</h2>

--Virtual Box software (FOSS)
+- Virtual Box software (FOSS)
--Windows Server 2019/2022 ISO which came be downloaded Microsoft’s website.
+- Windows Server 2019/2022 ISO which came be downloaded Microsoft’s website.
 Comes with an 180-day trial.

 <h2>Operating Systems Used </h2>